aurora1409/Todo-App-simple/README.md

 # Todo-App-simple

-This app contains 2 role: add and delete jobs
+This app contains 2 roles: add and delete jobs